Co-workers helping ‘lucky to be alive’ Hanford patrolman seriously hurt in head-on

 So far, the GoFundMe campaign raised more than $7,000 for Hanford Patrolman Tim Johns in a little more than a day of asking for donations.

 Johns was heading home from work on Oct.
-10 in his personal pickup truck along Route 4 South, when a Lexus, trying to pass several other vehicles, slammed into him, said Benton County sheriff’s investigators.
+10 in his personal pickup truck along Route 4 South on the part of the nuclear reservation closed to the public, when a Lexus, trying to pass several other vehicles, slammed into him, said Benton County sheriff’s investigators.

-The Lexus driver, Rajagopal “Raj” Ganapathy, 56, of Richland, died in the crash.
+The Lexus driver, Hanford worker Rajagopal “Raj” Ganapathy, 56, of Richland, died in the crash.
 Johns suffered multiple broken bones and other internal injuries.

 “After several surgeries, he has a long recovery ahead of him,” said Briana DeLine, the fundraising campaign’s organizer.
 “Tim, along with his wife, are dedicated Hanford employees and will need support in this time of healing.”